cloud-atlas-ai/obsidian-client/README.md

 3. **Re-run Your Flow**: After customizing, go back to any note and run the `demo` flow again.
 You'll see how the customizations impact the flow's output.

 That's it!
 You've now learned how to create, run, and customize your own flows in Obsidian using the Cloud Atlas plugin.
 Go wild!

+### Example Usage

+We often use Markdown Notes Mode to prepare for a day:

+1. Create a flow named `Morning Routine` that includes a list of tasks to complete.
+2. Customize the flow with a `Morning Routine.flowdata` file that includes additional context about current goals and strengths.
+3. Run the flow on your daily notes (which has your calendar and tasks) to get a pep talk.

+We also use it to:

+- review a day after it's done, summarizing the day's events and achievements.
+- summarize progress at the end of a week.

+### Alpha Features

+There are some alpha features we are working on, the most exciting of which is to develop a flow and turn it into a Chrome Extension.
+This will allow you to run flows on any webpage you visit, making it easier to get information and context from the web.
+Let us know if you'd like to be a part of the alpha testing.

+## Interactive Panel Mode

+The Interactive Panel mode is a dedicated panel within Obsidian that allows you to interact with Cloud Atlas in real-time.
+It enables you to send prompts to Cloud Atlas and receive responses directly within Obsidian.

+### How to Use

+1. Open the Interactive Panel by clicking on the Cloud Atlas panel icon in the Obsidian ribbon.
+This will display the Cloud Atlas Interactive Mode panel.
+2. Enter your prompt in the provided textbox.
+This could be any question or command you wish to send to Cloud Atlas.
+3. Optionally, you can attach notes from your vault to provide additional context to Cloud Atlas.
+Click the '+' button to attach the currently active note.
+4. Once you're ready, click the 'Send to LLM' button to submit your prompt to Cloud Atlas.
+5. The panel will display a loading indicator while waiting for a response.
+6. Once Cloud Atlas processes your prompt, the response will be displayed in the panel.
+7. You can copy the response to your clipboard using the 'Copy to Clipboard' button, which appears after a response is received.

+### Example Usage

+We often use the Interactive Panel Mode to have a Q&A about the contents of a specific note.

 ## Manually installing the plugin